jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_display_reportviewer.md

 4. Fill in the input parameters.
 These vary but many require the start date, end date and connection name.
 5. Click **View Report**.

-### Modify the report criteria
-Change reports by selecting a different report from the Report list at the top of the Spotlight Report Viewer.
-Check the input fields are still correct and click **View Report**.

-If you change the report criteria (time frame or Connection Name), click **View Report** to see an updated version of the report.

 ### Save / Export
 Save reports in PDF, or as an .xls (Microsoft Excel) file using the **Save** icon on the Report toolbar.

 ### Print, search, refresh
 Print, search, and refresh reports using the Report toolbar.

+### Generate a different report / change the input parameters
+To generate a different report, select the report from the Report list at the top of the Spotlight Report Viewer.
+Update the input fields if required then click **View Report**.

+If you change the report criteria (time frame or Connection Name) you must click **View Report** in order to see an updated version of the report.

 ## Can I customize the reports to my own criteria?
 The Spotlight Report Viewer displays reports using SQL Server 2005 or 2008 Report Definition Language files (.rdl).
 You can build on the supplied reports or create your own reports.
-[Query the Spotlight Statistics Repository][enterprise_ssrquery]
+See [Query the Spotlight Statistics Repository][enterprise_ssrquery].

 ## Where is the data?
 Can I customize the collection schedules?
 Data is collected from the SQL Server instance then written to the Spotlight Statistics Repository.

 You can customize the collection schedules in the Spotlight Client.
-[Configure Scheduling][enterprise_cfgmonitor_scheduling]
+See [Configure Scheduling][enterprise_cfgmonitor_scheduling].

 ## Where are the report definition files?
 The default location for the definition (rdl) files is in the Spotlight Client installation folder in the Plug-ins\Trending\SSRS folder.